oleyva93-pro/chat-widget-pro/README.md

 4. **Chat windows not appearing**
    - Ensure `ChatWidgetProvider` wraps your components
    - Check that channels are being selected via `ChatList`

+5. **Chat history not loading**
+   - Verify your `externalHistoryUrl` is accessible
+   - Check that `externalToken` returns a valid token
+   - Ensure CORS is properly configured on your API

 ## 📋 Requirements